stealjs/steal-tools/doc/write-stream.md

 # Use

-The write stream is used to write the result of a build to the file system.
+The write stream is used to write the result of a build to the filesystem.

 ```
 var s = require("steal-tools").streams;

-var system = {
+var steal = {
 	config: __dirname + "/package.json!npm"
 };

-var stream = s.graph(system)
+var stream = s.graph(steal)
 	.pipe(s.transpile())
 	.pipe(s.minify())
 	.pipe(s.bundle())